focus-editor/focus/LOG.md

     - Ctrl + R to search by symbol within buffer (jump immediately when moving cursor between options)
     - Ctrl + Shift + R to search by symbol within workspace
     - Try to implement "jump to symbol definition".
 Display a popup if more than one.
 Do a scan of jai files for that.
-    - Have the option to not strip trailing whitespace (in the config?)
-Or can do ctrl+s as a main way to save, ctr+shift+s as an alternative way
     - Line wrap
     - Custom title bar (currently too much work and not very robust)
     - Have a user error log - with an icon in the title bar to toggle it